SEI-R-2-22/u2_lesson_react_router/README.md

 <Route path="/puppies/:puppyName" component={DisplayPuppy} />;

-//The above would render the following component DisplayPuppy(props) {
+//The above would render the following component export default class DisplayPuppy extends Component {
+  render() {
-  return <h1>Awww {props.match.params.puppyName} is such a good pup!</h1>;
+    return <h1>Awww {this.props.match.params.puppyName} is such a good pup!</h1>;
+  }
 }
 ```

 I'll bet you're wondering what in the world is this `:puppyname`.
 This my friends is called a **`url parameter`**.

 Think of it as a placeholder for some sort of data that we can place there later on.
 Say for example I'm looking at pets on a website and I see this really cute puppy.
 I click on it and it takes me to that specific puppies page.
 Well now, how did we really do that, what is this hokus pokus stuff.

 Whenever you display some sort of data, you'll usually have access to it's specific unique `id` or `name`.
 We can use one or both to look through our data and find that specific puppy!